-Appendix A: Additional figures and table
+Appendix A: Additional figures

-This section provides additional figures and tables accompanying the main article.
+This section provides additional figures accompanying the main article.

 Figure A1.
 Evaluation of sea ice reconstruction.
-Shown is the bias (%) of reconstructed historical sea ice for the (a,c) 1990-2015 mean and (b,d) 2018 mean compared to NOAA OIv2 for areas north of 50°N and south of 50°S. The new method developed in this study (a,b) is compared to the C20C method (c,d).
-Numbers in the upper right corner indicate the global mean RMSE for grid cells that are covered by ice in the observed or estimated fields.
+Bias of reconstructed historical sea ice for 1990-2015 (left) and 2018 (right) compared to NOAA OIv2 (%).
+The new method developed in this study (top) is compared to the SP equation.
+Numbers in the upper right corner indicate the RMSE for grid cells that are covered by ice in the observed or estimated fields.